CorneliaKelinske/The_Brogrammer/posts/2022/11-06-graphql_subscription_testing_pt2.md

 end
 ```

 Just like in the test for mutation-triggered subscriptions, we need to build a "doc" (document) for the subscription.
 We also need to set up a user, for whom the auth token will be generated.
+We pass both the `socket` and the `user` into the context map of our test and then start testing by pushing the subscription doc to the socket and asserting that the subscription ID is returned.
+Since our subscription requires the `argument` of `user_id`, we have to pass in `%{"user_id" => string_id}` under the `variables` key in `push_doc/3`.

+Next, we need to trigger our subscription.
+We do so by calling `TokenCache.put/2`, which is where the subscription is triggered.
+With the subscription triggered, the remainder of the test is identical to what we would do in case of a mutation-triggered subscription.

+No big deal!

+# 3. Random info

+As already mentioned in [part 2](https://connie.codes/post/graphql_subscription_testing_pt.1), the only part of the context that `push_doc/3` passes on is whatever is under the `variables` key.
+I became acutely aware of this fact when I implemented an `auth_plug` for the mutations, requiring authentication via the HTTP header.

+This was no problem in the mutation test, where I was able to simply pass in the header info under

+However, I did not have this option in the subscription test.